dplem/TransitGuardRAG/README.md

-# TransitGuardRAG: Pinecone Embedding Query API
+# TransitGuardRAG: Pinecone + Claude RAG API

 ## Overview

-This project provides a FastAPI-based API for querying a Pinecone vector database using embedding vectors.
-It also includes a Python script to generate embeddings from natural language questions using `sentence-transformers` and query Pinecone for the most relevant results.
+This project provides a FastAPI-based API for querying a Pinecone vector database using embedding vectors and generating answers with Anthropic's Claude Haiku 3 model.
+It includes scripts for embedding questions, querying the API, and is ready for deployment on Railway.

 ---

 ## Features
-- **/query endpoint:** Accepts a POST request with an embedding vector and returns the top matches from Pinecone.
+- **/query endpoint:** Accepts a POST request with an embedding vector and question, returns a generated answer and sources.
 - **/health endpoint:** Simple health check for the API.
+- **Special queries:**
+  - Total number of crimes today
+  - Total number of traffic accidents today
+  - Safest line in the last 7 days
+  - Closest/nearby stations
-- **Python client script:** Converts a question to an embedding and queries Pinecone for relevant results.
+- **Python client script:** Converts a question to an embedding and queries the API (local or Railway).
-- **Dockerized:** Easily build and run the API in a container.
+- **Dockerized & Railway-ready:** Easily build and run the API in a container or deploy to Railway.

 ---